So, to continue my journey thought the Apocrypha, here's a look at the Book of Judith.

 Still, there's more to it than that.
 The transparent pastiche of historical periods and imaginary locations is surely a deliberate misdirection.
 No-one could mistake this for history.
 Perhaps the author just intended to make it clear to his or her readers that this is a work of fiction.
 However, it's also possible that this smokescreen concealed a real historical tale close enough to the author and readers to require at least a fig-leaf of deniability.

-The likely date of composition in the late second or first century BCE, the empire's drive to religious uniformity and the destruction of non-Greek shrines, may point to the Seleucid empire.
+The likely date of composition is the late second or first century BCE, and the fictitious empire's drive to religious uniformity may point to the Seleucid empire.
 Other scholars have identified Nebuchadnezzar with Tigranes, king of Armenia in the first half of the first century BCE and noted empire builder and destroyer of temples.
 Judith, in this interpretation, is identified with Salome Alexandra, widow of King Judah Aristobulus and later wife of his brother Alexander Jannaeus, who successfully resisted Tigranes with a combination of military resistance and diplomacy.
-The story thus represents a tribute to this real life Jewish heroine and an encouragement to keep resisting foreign invasion even in the face of overwhelming odds.
+If this latter interpretation is correct, the story is a tribute to this real life Jewish heroine and an encouragement to keep resisting foreign invasion even in the face of overwhelming odds.